ptifur/javascript-practice/readme.md

 ### Todo

-Press the first letter

-Shift array

-removeElement
+How to restart the game

+Async